 This book is based on the notion that a lecturer who uses ICT in teaching must learn how to apply his or her knowledge about content, pedagogy and technology in an integrated manner.
 The idea of integrating these three types of knowledge is based on the TPACK model, which stands for Technological Pedagogical Content Knowledge model.

 ‘Education at a Glance 2014: Highlights’ summarises the OECD’s flagship compendium of education statistics, Education at a Glance.
+It covers a range of topics, including educational technology books.
 It provides easily accessible data on key topics in education today, including: education levels and student numbers, higher education and work, economic and social benefits of education, paying for education, and the school environment.

 OK, ’50 Leveled Math Problems’ may not be of great value if you aren’t a Math teacher, but it does give a pretty good taste of the types of texts and resources that can be found on Google Books.
 Try searching on a specific keyword relevant to your discipline or class.
 There are a heap of books containing problems, lesson plans, exercises and more that can help save you time and money!